I-had-a-bad-idea/Digit-Recognition-Neural-Network/README.md

 - Python 3.x
 - NumPy
-- Keras (only for downloading MNIST data)
+- tensorflow-datasets (only for downloading MNIST data)

 ### Installation